-COVA Acquisition Corp. (the "Company") is a blank check company incorporated as a Cayman Islands exempted company on December 11, 2020.
+COVA Acquisition Corp. (the "Company" or "COVA") is a blank check company incorporated as a Cayman Islands exempted company on December 11, 2020.
 The Company was incorporated for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses that the Company has not yet identified ("Business Combination").

-As of March 31, 2022, the Company had not commenced any operations.
-All activity for the period from December 11, 2020 (inception) through March 31, 2022 relates to the Company's formation and the Initial Public Offering (the "IPO") described below.
+As of June 30, 2022, the Company had not commenced any operations.
+All activity for the period from December 11, 2020 (inception) through June 30, 2022 relates to the Company's formation and the Initial Public Offering (the "IPO") described below.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the IPO.
+The Company will generate non-operating income in the form of interest income from the proceeds derived from the IPO.